Freshlyground: The Legend (2013)

-"This album captures the emotion, the passion and the energy of our live performances", explains violinist Kyla-Rose Smith adding, "our live concerts have always been at the bedrock of our popularity", she says.
+Violinist Kyla-Rose Smith stated on the band's web site that "This album captures the emotion, the passion and the energy of our live performances.
+Our live concerts have always been at the bedrock of our popularity."

+Artistry

+The band's sound is primarily afro-fusion, a musical style that emerged in South Africa during the 1970s and 1980s that is mix of dance and music-genre styles.
+The band's songs are multilingual and incorporate languages such as Xhosa, English, French and Zulu.
+Their music is frequently a fusion of genres incorporating an experimental wide range of crossovers including kwaito, folk, kwela, indie-rock, jazz and blues.

 Honours

-In 2005, Freshlyground was nominated for three South African Music Awards for their 2004 album, Nomvula.
+In 2005, Freshlyground was nominated for three South African Music Awards for their 2004 album Nomvula.
 Although they won no SAMAs that year, in 2008 the Recording Industry of South Africa awarded them the coveted Best Duo or Group SAMA.
 In the same year, their 2007 album Ma' Cheri won the prestigious Album of the Year SAMA, as well as Best Adult Contemporary Album: English, and Best Engineer.

-At the 2006 MTV Europe Music Awards in Copenhagen, Freshlyground became the first South African musical act to receive honours from MTV, when they received the MTV Europe Music Award for Best African Act.
+At the 2006 MTV Europe Music Awards in Copenhagen, Denmark, Freshlyground became the first South African musical act to receive honours from MTV, when they received the MTV Europe Music Award for Best African Act.

-At the 2008 Channel O Music Video Awards, the band received the "Best Africa, Southern" accolade for their single "Pot Belly".
+At the 2008 Channel O Music Video Awards the band received the "Best Africa, Southern" accolade for their single "Pot Belly".
 In 2008 the band was awarded the South African Music Awards for their album "Macheri."